Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes of nodal quintic surfaces

 The next question is whether the two codes with $k=2$ of lemma \ref{20} are realized.

-For the code with length $28$, the answer is positive by virtue of the following theorem, to which the following section is dedicated (see especially corollary \ref{20/28}). \ \begin{theo} There exists a family of nodal quintic surfaces with $28$ nodes admitting the weight $20$ for $\sK$ and such that the length of the code equals $28$.
-This family is the irreducible component of $\sF(5,28)$ such that $\sK$ admits the weight $20$.
+For the code with length $28$, the answer is positive by virtue of the following theorem, whose proof shall be given in the following section two (see especially corollary \ref{20/28}). \ \begin{theo} The subset of the Severi variety $\sF(5,28)$ such that $\sK$ admits the weight $20$ is an irreducible component, and the length of $\sK$ equals $28$.

 \end{theo}